Wave-function geometry of band crossing points in two-dimensions

-{\it \magenta{QBCPs.|}} Now we consider QBCPs generally described by the Hamiltonian \ba H_{\rm Q}^{(0)}(\bk) = \sum_{a=0}^{3}\sum_{m=0}^{2} v_{a,m}k_x^{m}k_y^{2-m} \sg_a, \ea where $v_{a,m}$ ($a=0,1,2,3$, $m=0,1,2$) are constants. $H_{\rm Q}^{(0)}(\bk)$ has a QBCP at $\bk=0$ [\fig{Fig2}(a)] and the Berry curvature around it is always zero as $H_{\rm Q}^{(0)}(\bk)$ is a homogeneous-order Hamiltonian.
-After successive unitary transformations, $H_{\rm Q}^{(0)}(\bk)$ becomes \bg H_{\rm Q}(\bk) = (b_1 k_x^2 + b_2 k_x k_y + b_3 k_y^2) \sg_0 + t_6 k_y^2 \sg_x \nn \\ +(t_4 k_x k_y + t_5 k_y^2) \sg_y + (t_1 k_x^2 + t_2 k_x k_y + t_3 k_y^2) \sg_z, \eg where $b_{1,2,3}$ and $t_{1,2,\cdots,6}$ are real constants~\cite{rhim2019classification}.
-Here $\b f(\bk)$ describes a cone in $(f_1(\bk),f_2(\bk),f_3(\bk))$ space as $\bk$ is varied.
+{\it \magenta{QBCPs.|}} Now we consider QBCPs generally described by the Hamiltonian \ba H_{\rm Q}^{(0)}(\bk) = \sum_{a=0}^{3}\sum_{m=0}^{2} v_{a,m}k_x^{m}k_y^{2-m} \sg_a, \ea where $v_{a,m}$ ($a=0,1,2,3$, $m=0,1,2$) are constants. $H_{\rm Q}^{(0)}(\bk)$ has a QBCP at $\bk=0$ [\fig{Fig2}(a)], and the Berry curvature around it is always zero as $H_{\rm Q}^{(0)}(\bk)$ is a homogeneous-order Hamiltonian.
+After successive unitary transformations, $H_{\rm Q}^{(0)}(\bk)$ becomes \bg H_{\rm Q}(\bk) = (b_1 k_x^2 + b_2 k_x k_y + b_3 k_y^2) \sg_0 + t_6 k_y^2 \sg_x \nn \\ +(t_4 k_x k_y + t_5 k_y^2) \sg_y + (t_1 k_x^2 + t_2 k_x k_y + t_3 k_y^2) \sg_z, \eg where $b_{1,2,3}$ and $t_{1,2,\dots,6}$ are real constants~\cite{rhim2019classification}.
+Here $\b f(\bk)$ describes a cone in $[f_1(\bk),f_2(\bk),f_3(\bk)]$ space as $\bk$ is varied.
 As a result, $\mc{C}_{\rm BS}$ is no longer a circle but a closed loop with an elliptical shape [see \fig{Fig2}(b)].
 Contrary to LBCPs, there is no simple expression connecting the quantum metric and $\dm$ for $H_{\rm Q}(\bk)$ in general.
-Nevertheless, $\mc{C}_{\rm BS}$ becomes a circle with arbitrary radius when $C_3$ or $C_6$ symmetry exists or a great circle when time-reversal symmetry is further imposed (see SM).
+Nevertheless, $\mc{C}_{\rm BS}$ becomes a circle with arbitrary radius when $C_3$ or $C_6$ symmetry exists or a great circle when time-reversal symmetry is further imposed, depending on the symmetry representation.
+In such cases, the relevant Hamiltonian can be reduced to the Hamiltonian describing a flat band with a QBCP, by adding a term proportional to the identity matrix with an appropriate coefficient.
+As this procedure does not change the wave function and its geometry, the relevant geometric properties are also identical to those of the flat band with a QBCP, which is discussed below.
+More details on the QBCPs with rotation and/or time-reversal symmetries are provided in the Supplemental Material~\cite{supple}.

 {\it \magenta{Flat band with a QBCP.|}} Interestingly, the geometric properties of $H_{\rm Q}(\bk)$ can be fully characterized by the quantum metric, if one of the two crossing bands is flat as in \fig{Fig2}(c).
 We denote such a flat band Hamiltonian by $H_{\rm flat}(\b k)$.
-It is worth noting that $\mc{C}_{\rm BS}$ corresponding to $H_{\rm flat}(\b k)$ is a circle with diameter $\dm$ as shown in \fig{Fig2}(d) (see SM).
+It is worth noting that $\mc{C}_{\rm BS}$ corresponding to $H_{\rm flat}(\b k)$ is a circle with diameter $\dm$~\cite{supple} as shown in \fig{Fig2}(d).